aadenboy/Quanta/README.md

 | `\cC` | Escape character corresponding to the code of `C` modulo 32, i.e `\cJ` is equivalent to `\n` (72 mod 32 = 10) |

 #### Block comments
-You can create a block comment by containing the newlines inside of a string.
+You can create a block comment with the same syntax as strings.
+All that is necessary is that all newlines that are contained within a string.
 ```
 [example]
   {attr} data   -- this is a really long comment ::
                 :: which explains this attribute ::
-                :: see how I use strings here?   :: <-- string start
+                :: see how I use colons here?    :: <-- string start
  string end --> :: they contain the ending newline
   {attr2} data
   {attr3} new   --::